dustinpfister/blog_posts/_posts/js-function-domain.md

 ## 2 - Conclusion

-The domain of a function is something that I want to run threw when it comes to testing a function that I wrote to make sure
+The domain of a function is something that I want to run threw when it comes to testing a function that I wrote to make sure that I get experted results for all possible calls.
+However some times it might not be possible to do so, or it would require a whole lot of processing power and time to do so at least.
+So some times I test out a function by just going threw part of a range, or by a certain stepping value.